DrabWeb/Sudachi/README.md

 * Playlist

-> * Otions to set the display format of playlist items
+> * Options to set the display format of playlist items

 * Music Browser